-As for Chater and Vitányi (2007), which extends work begun in Solomonoff (1978), they provide a more accurate, substantial and overall fairer portrayal of Gold's (1967) paper than these others, and corroborate some of the points made in this chapter.
+Chater and Vitányi (2007), who extend work begun in Solomonoff (1978), provide a more accurate, substantial and overall fairer portrayal of Gold's (1967) paper than these others, and corroborate some of the points made in this chapter.
 However, a couple of inaccuracies remain.
-Consider the following passage:
+Consider the following passage (p.
+153):

 Gold (1967) notes that the demand that language can be learned from every text may be too strong.
 That is, he allows the possibility that language learning from positive evidence may be possible precisely because there are restrictions on which texts are possible.
-As we have noted, when texts are restricted severely, e.g., they are independent, identical samples from a probability distribution over sentences, positive results become provable (e.g., Pitt, 1989); but the present framework does not require such restrictive assumptions. (p.
-153)
+As we have noted, when texts are restricted severely, e.g., they are independent, identical samples from a probability distribution over sentences, positive results become provable (e.g., Pitt, 1989); but the present framework does not require such restrictive assumptions.

 This quote is misleading in a couple of ways.
-First, Gold (1967) goes much farther than just suggesting learning from positive evidence alone may be possible if the texts are restricted; in fact, he shows this (identification in the limit from positive r.e. texts).
-Secondly, the claim that their framework does not assume that the stream of experience which is the input to the "ideal language learner" is not generated by inedpendently drawn samples from a computable distribution is false.12 Section 2.1 of their paper explains exactly how the input to the learner is generated.
+First, Gold (1967) goes much farther than just suggesting learning from positive evidence alone may be possible if the texts are restricted; in fact, he shows this (identification in the limit from positive primitive recursive texts).

+Second, the claim that their framework does not assume that the streams of experience which are the inputs to the "ideal language learner" is not "restrictive" depends on what one considers to be "restrictive."
+16 Section 2.1 of their paper explains exactly how the input to the learner is generated.
 They explain very clearly that they add probabilities to a Turing machine, much in the same way probabilities can be added to any automaton.
-In this case, the consequence is they are able to describe r.e. stochastic languages.
-In fact they conclude this section with the following sentence:
+In this case, the consequence is they are able to describe recursive stochastic languages.
+In fact they conclude this section with the following sentence (p.
+138):

-The fundamental assumption concerning the nature of the linguistic input outlined in this subsection can be summarized as the assumption that the linguistic input is generated by some monotone computable probability distribution $\mu_C(x)$. (p.
-138)
+The fundamental assumption concerning the nature of the linguistic input outlined in this subsection can be summarized as the assumption that the linguistic input is generated by some monotone computable probability distribution $\mu_C(x)$.

-It is unclear how this sentence and the claim on p.
-153 that they make no restrictive assumptions on the text can both be true.
-In fact, one important lesson from computational learning theory that this chapter is trying to get across is that assuming that the data presentations (the linguistic input in Chater and Vitányi's terms) are drawn from some computable class of presentations is the primary factor in determining whether all patterns can be learned in principle or whether only very restricted classes can be.
-It certainly looks from their discussion of their learning framework, that successful learning is defined as success only on data presentations that are computable.
+Thus in one sense their assumption is restrictive because the linguistic input is limited to computable presentations (option F in Table 1).
+One important lesson from computational learning theory that this chapter is trying to get across is that assuming that the data presentations (the linguistic input in Chater and Vitànyi's terms) are drawn from a computable class is a a primary factor in determining whether all recursive patterns can be learned in principle or whether only superfinite classes can be.